s-murfy/StrikeSlipDef/README.md

 # StrikeSlipDef

-Calculation of deformation due to a slowly propagating source

 This programme calculates the displacement due to a propagating dislocation in an elastic half space.
 StrikeSlipDef then creates cells from this finely discritizes fault trace assigning a width to the slipping surface that is user defined as is the depth.
 The code then calculates the surface displacment at given location using Okada(1992) subroutine for each cell.
 Note: the contributions from each event are not summed together, this is done later in the post-processing step.
 StrikeSlipDef reads in an input file and produces outputs 3 files which are detailed below.
 StrikeSlipDef can be found and compiled in the src folder using the makefile.

 StrikeSlipDef makes the following assumptions: